How to Activate Material in Simulations of Manufacturing Processes

 Concluding Thoughts on the Activation Node

 In this blog post, we have described different ways of using the Activation node to activate material during a simulation.
 The Activation node makes it easy to simulate the deposition of material in simulations of different types of manufacturing processes, such as welding and additive manufacturing.
 If you want to examine a model that uses the Activation node, click the button below to see the Thermal Initial Stresses in a Layered Plate example in the Application Gallery.
-Note that you need to have a COMSOL Access account and valid software license to download the related MPH-file.

 - COMSOL Now